SylvanLiu/LOL_VoiceAssistance/README.md

 ## This program is different from those cheating tools, it won't read and write your game memory, it only tries to help new junglers optimizing their timetable better, for a higher profit, while farming and ganking at the same time.

+Noticed: the jungling system had been changed since v8.10, from 2018-05-21.
+This voice assistance is designed for current versions(10.8 and 10.9)

 Launch the python script for each game:

 Press F8 while you are allowed to leave your Spawn (after 15 seconds from the very beginning.